Beast of Gévaudan: Hypotheses

 According to modern scholars, public hysteria at the time of the attacks likely contributed to the widespread belief that a supernatural beast or beasts roamed Gévaudan.
 However, the deaths attributed to the beast(s) were more likely to have been the work of one or more individual wolves or wolf packs.

 Attacks by wolves were a very serious problem during the era, not only in France but throughout Europe, with thousands of deaths attributed to wolves in the 18th century alone.
 In the spring of 1765, in the midst of the Gévaudan hysteria, an unrelated series of attacks occurred near the commune of Soissons, northeast of Paris, when a single wolf killed at least four people over a period of two days before being tracked and killed by a man armed with a pitchfork.
 In a 2021 talk by François-Louis Pelissier, it was argued that, based on descriptions of the beast's appearance and behaviour, as well as inferred historical distribution, that the most likely candidate for the beast was an Italian wolf (Canis lupus italicus).
 These wolves are known to have a reddish summer pelt, dark stripes on their backs and tails, and a distinctive skull shape compared to other wolves, which somewhat tally with contemporary descriptions of the beast.

 The Marin Report itself, while admittedly working from a decaying, incomplete specimen, describes the creature as a wolf of unusually large proportions: "This animal which seemed to us to be a wolf; But extraordinary and very different by its figure and its proportions from the wolves that one sees in this country.
 This is what we have certified by more than three hundred people from all around who came to see it."

 Despite the general consensus that the beast was a wolf or another wild canid, several alternative theories for its identity have been proposed.
 Some think it was a sub-adult male lion that had escaped from a menagerie, due to the beast's size and some descriptions seeming closer to a lion than a wolf.
 Others believe it was an escaped striped hyena, due to some drawings of the beast describing it as such.
 Another theory is that a large feral dog or wolfdog was responsible, since some witnesses described the beast as looking similar to a wolf, but at the same time being noticeably different.
+Others suggest the beast might have been a maned wolf that escaped from a Zoo, based on its coloration and the description of its proportions, though there is no proof of a maned wolf having escaped containment near Gévaudan.